claudio966/vm2docker/index.md

 ```
 In this case, the lvs command find out 5 logical partitions

-3. If is necessary to mount the root partition.
+3. It's necessary to mount the root partition.
 For this, you can do with two ways:
 ```console
 foo@bar:~$ sudo mount -ro /dev/csic04-vg/root
 ```